Lead & Anaheim Water

-You may volunteer to be a water quality sample site for the next round of lead testing in 2018 by emailing email@example.com.
-If you have immediate concerns of lead in your drinking water and would like a water quality test, you may call us at 714-765-4556.
+You may volunteer to be a water quality sample site for the next round of lead testing in 2024 by emailing email@example.com.
+If you have immediate concerns about lead in your drinking water and would like a water quality test, you may call us at 714-765-4556.

 What is lead and how is it used?

 Lead is a naturally occurring element found in small amounts in the earth’s crust.
 Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials.

 Lead in water is regulated under both the Clean Water Act and Safe Drinking Water Act.
 EPA determines safe levels of chemicals in drinking water which do or may cause health problems.

 How is the lead tested in Anaheim?

 Homeowners obtain samples from inside their homes after the water has not been used for at least 6 hours.
 The science behind this sampling method is that lead contamination is most likely to occur from corrosion from a homeowner’s plumbing system or fixtures.
 If the pipes are contaminated and the water is corrosive the first sample will have the most accumulation of toxins.

 Anaheim’s water is consistently categorized as having non-aggressive corrosive characteristics, so the risk of lead leaching into the water is very minimal.

 Lead can enter drinking water when service lines that contain lead corrode, especially where the water has high acidity or low mineral content that corrodes pipes and fixtures.
 Most Anaheim homes do not contain lead service lines.

 The most common problem is with brass or chrome-plated brass faucets and fixtures with lead solder, from which significant amounts of lead can enter into the water.
 Homes built before 1986 are more likely to have lead pipes, fixtures and solder.